waku-org/pm/FURPS/application/nim_ffi.md

 ## Functionality

-1. Provides the core logic needed to expose any synchronous or asynchronous Nim library to FFI.
+1. Provides the core logic needed to expose any synchronous or asynchronous Nim library to a C-FFI library.
+2. The exposed C library can be used in Golang.
+3. The exposed C library can be used in Rust.
+4. The exposed C library can be used in Python.

 ## Usability